stjudecloud/university/docs/genomics-platform/workflow-guides/rnaseq-expression-classification/index.md

 ## Overview

 St. Jude Cloud provides functionality for generating RNA-Seq Expression Classification plots.
-This tool allows plotting of RNA-Seq data by running through the St. Jude Cloud normalization [pipeline](https://stjudecloud.github.io/rfcs/0001-rnaseq-workflow-v2.0.html).
+This workflow allows plotting of RNA-Seq data by running through the St. Jude Cloud normalization [pipeline](https://stjudecloud.github.io/rfcs/0001-rnaseq-workflow-v2.0.html).
 The generated count data is then compared to a reference set of data from a cohort of St. Jude samples and a plot is produced.

 ### Requirements